 Benefits Of A Sugar Scrub

 So sugar may not be so good for your diet, but it is great to use topically.
 The main goal of a scrub is exfoliation.
-Sugar is a great exfoliator, and when used in a sugar scrub, can help remove dead skin and clean clogged pores.
+Sugar is a great exfoliator, and when used in a sugar scrub, can help remove dead skin cells, clean clogged pores, and make your skin feel amazing.
 You can use it as a hand scrub, face scrub, lip scrub or foot scrub.

 It is a natural humectant, which means that it draws moisture from the air to the skin.
 It also has much smaller granules than salt, which can be harsh and drying.